 She earned an undergraduate degree in retail merchandising is from Mississippi University for Women, a Masters of Arts degree in Teaching from the University of Memphis, and additional studies in computer applications and business.
 She lives in Southaven with her husband A. J. and has one married daughter.

-Jessica Watts has worked as the Marketing & Administrative Assistant for the Community Foundation since October 2016.
-Jessica works to increase visibility of the Foundation through social media platforms, keeps the website updated, coordinates the annual Shoot for the Heart event and assist the Foundation in Crystal Ball Sponsorships.
+Michelle Dunn is the Marketing & Administrative Assistant for the Community Foundation.
+Michelle works to increase visibility of the Foundation through social media platforms, keeps the website updated, coordinates the annual Shoot for the Heart event and assists the Foundation in Crystal Ball Sponsors.